-The main talking point is surrounded around Katanec’s Iranian agent, who has several Iraqi players as his clients and speculation on whether he had a hand in squad selections.
+The main talking point is centered around Katanec’s Iranian agent, who has several Iraqi players as his clients and speculation on whether he had a hand in squad selections.
 According to Haidar Zaki, a loud and brash presenter for Dijla TV sports show Studio Al-Jumahar, there were question marks over who was actually selecting the players.
 Zaki along with his producer Hassan Al-Baidhani tend to search for the crux of a problem in a story rather than to get down to searching for any solutions.
 For them drama sells, whether there is any truth in the story or not.

 According to Zaki, who declared after reading the Facebook post from Behrooz Dezhbod, Katanec’s agent, that the Iranian agent had been getting involved in team selections after asking why mughtarabeen (expatriate) players were being selected ahead of local league players.
 Though if you read the Iranian football agent’s post, he was only pointing out why so many in Iraq had such a low opinion on the quality of the players in the domestic league and added there was talent in Iraq.

 The sports program interviewed an Iraqi FA official on the Iranian agent’s comments.
-“Has he returned to us?” said Kamil Zaghir, who himself resembles a villain from a James Bond movie, “to interfere with our work again, I don’t know really, God willing, I will take a serious stand against this person, he’s interfering, he’s interfering in our players,” then admitting he had not even read the Iranian agent’s Facebook post!
+“Has he returned to us?” said Kamil Zaghir, who himself resembles a villain from a James Bond movie, “to interfere with our work again, I don’t know really, God willing, I will take a serious stand against this person, he’s interfering in our players,” then admitting he had not even read the Iranian agent’s Facebook post!

 The Iranian spy

-But this is one of the concerns that crops up when foreign coaches are appointed to the Iraqi national job, Katanec has not come out on Iraqi TV to refute such allegations and rarely makes any media statements, so the Iraq FA, their officials and the media can peddle whatever story they want to set their agenda, as Kamil Zaghir has done, with allegations Behrooz Dezhbod was an Iranian spy transferring every small thing to Iran who are in Iraq’s 2019 Asian Cup group.
+But this is one of the concerns that crops up when foreign coaches are appointed to the Iraqi national job.
+Katanec has not come out on Iraqi TV to refute such allegations and rarely makes any media statements, so the Iraq FA, their officials and the media can peddle whatever story they want to set their agenda, as Kamil Zaghir has done, with allegations Behrooz Dezhbod was an Iranian spy transferring every small thing to Iran who are in Iraq’s 2019 Asian Cup group.
 This accusation is as credible as Kamil Zaghir’s ability to give a straight answer, he has been known to say one thing and contradict himself the next!

-The presence of Katanec’s Iranian football agent Behrooz Dezhbod with the delegation of the Iraqi team has caused large and extensive discussions in Iraqi football circles, after he was seen attending a team meeting with the rest of the training staff led by the Slovenian coach.
+The presence of Katanec’s Iranian football agent Behrooz Dezhbod within the delegation of the Iraqi team has caused large and extensive discussions in Iraqi football circles, after he was seen attending a team meeting with the rest of the training staff led by the Slovenian coach.
 There has been some unease with his football agency Persian Stars Ltd having six current Iraqi players on their books who have been named in the national team.
 And that is the main issue, with the belief expatriate or foreign based players who have been sidelined for so long in the past, will find their positions further marginalised by the interests of the Iranian agent.
-One such player is Karrar Jassim, who has been in great form, incidentally in Iran’s Persian Gulf Pro League with Sanat Naft Abadan, and as one Iraqi football fan suggested to the Iranian agent, if Karrar had been his client, the talented midfielder would be in the squad, and with that remark, Behrooz replied that he should seek out a good doctor!
+One such player is Karrar Jassim, who has been in great form, incidentally in Iran’s Persian Gulf Pro League with Sanat Naft Abadan, and as one Iraqi football fan suggested to the Iranian agent on Facebook, if Karrar had been his client, the talented midfielder would be in the squad, and with that remark, Behrooz replied that he should seek out a good doctor!

-Behrooz himself has stated the strict Slovenian coach does not allow anyone to interfere in his team selections.
+Behrooz himself has stated the strict Slovenian coach does not allow anyone to interfere in team selections.

 The story behind the Iraqi soap opera

 But the personal attacks to Behrooz Dezhbod relate to individual interests within the FA and football circles.
-Iraq FA member Kamil Zaghir expressed his deep displeasure with the presence of the agent during the presentation of the Slovenian coach Katanec to the media in the capital Baghdad, as well as his presence at the residence of the team in Arbil.
+Iraq FA member Kamil Zaghir expressed his deep displeasure to the presence of the agent during the presentation of the Slovenian coach Katanec to the media in the capital Baghdad, as well as his presence at the residence of the team in Arbil.
 “I consider the Iranian football agent as a spy recruited against the Iraqi team and we do not accept his presence with coach Katanec in his meetings with the training staff.”
 Behrooz is an Iranian who wants to know every little thing about the national team to transfer the coach’s plans to his own country, which plays against Iraq in the same Asian Cup group.
 I ask everyone not to talk about nationalism and ideals, because Behrooz is a threat to the Iraqi national team and must be removed,” he said.

 The Iranian football agent who was based in the United Kingdom and had been known to have been opposed to the regime in Tehran, took the criticism in his stride and in an instagram comment jokingly wrote “The Spy 007-8 . 🕵️♀️… i hope everyone gets the position and the responsibility which they deserve … 🙏 🇮🇷 🇮🇶 #bright future #respect #education”.

-The acerbic comments made against the Iranian football agent, revolve around Katanec’s contract, with several individuals, including FA members, having lost a personal cut in a percentage of any future contract the FA signed with a coach because of the Iranian agent.
+The acerbic comments made against the Iranian football agent, revolve around Katanec’s contract, with several individuals, including FA members, having allegedly lost a personal cut in a percentage of any future contract the FA signed with a coach because of the Iranian agent.
 This is why some suggest, FA officials were eager to force the Slovenian to add two local Iraqi staff members to his team, just hours after he was presented to the Iraqi media.
 There is a saying in Iraq, “interests have been hit,” and that is the main story.
 In negotiations in the past, the Iraq FA had dealt with a specific football agent in the Middle East, however when they went searching for a new coach to succeed Basim Qasim, the Iraq FA and their members insisted they would not employ a football agent to look for a foreign coach.
-Behrooz was not employed by the Iraq FA and was Katanec’s agent and worked on his behalf.
+Behrooz was Katanec’s agent and worked on his behalf.

 The Iraq FA summoned Hakim Shaker to a press conference on September 17 at 8pm at the Baghdad Hotel to reveal his evidence about Katanec’s contract, however he refused and instead returned to the Studio Al-Jumahar sports show to make even more outrageous allegations.